johnyenter-briars/cal/README.md

 CAL provides a multitude of methods for calendar management across different interfaces.
 Currently CAL supports a cross-platform app and a command line interface.

+## TODO:
+- Also delete notifications related to events when deleting events / series

 ### Built With

 * [MAUI](https://learn.microsoft.com/en-us/dotnet/maui/what-is-maui?view=net-maui-7.0)